AudreyLL88/cw-store/README.md

 #### User Goals ####

 * To navigate the website easily and understand its purpose.
-* To find products and their informations (price, size, category, availability) fast and easy through a website search or through the navigation bar.
+* To find products and their information (price, size, category, availability) fast and easy through a website search or through the navigation bar.
 * To be able to buy products online as a guest or a registered user.
-* To receive a confirmation email with all relevant informations.
+* To receive a confirmation email with all relevant information.
-* To be able to create/update/delete my personal informations.
+* To be able to create/update/delete my personal information.
 * To see a history of my previous purchases.
 * To leave a review of a previously bought product and leave comments on the blog.
 * To contact customer services through the website.